mjordan/islandora_object_clone/README.md

 ## Introduction

 Performs a shallow clone of the source object, that is, it only copies the object properties and datastreams.
-It does not generate new objects corresponding to any children the source object have.
+It does not generate new objects corresponding to any children the source object has.

 ## Requirements

 * [Islandora](https://github.com/Islandora/islandora)

 ## Usage

+## Installation

+Same as any Drupal module.

+## Usage

+Users with permission to ingest objects see a "Clone" tab for each object.
+Clicking on this tab reveals a form that asks for the label and namespace of the cloned object.
+Clicking on the "Clone object" button in this form creates a new object based on the source object, with the current user as its owner.

 ## Maintainer